O1ahmad/ansible-role-tmux/README.md

 #### Uninstall

-Remove both package installations as well as managed tmux user configs, returning the target host to its configured state prior to application of this role with the exception of global/system-wide configuration (e.g. can be useful for recycling configuration settings during system upgrades).
+Remove both package installations as well as managed tmux user configs, returning the target host to its configured state prior to application of this role with the exception of global/system-wide configurations (e.g. can be useful for recycling configuration settings during system upgrades).

 _The following variable(s) can be customized to manage this uninstall process:_